danielbartsch/time-tracker/README.md

-A simple windowing calendar built with React in Typescript
+A simple windowing time tracker built with React in Typescript